xpack/web-llvm/README.md

 - To conserve considerable space, the original LLVM files and the generated documentation are not included in this project.
-- The generated MDX files are not final and may require further refinement (suggestions are welcome!).
+- The generated MD files are not final and may require further refinement (suggestions are welcome!).